 Parking for Box Hill

-If you do decide to drive, there are a few car parking options.
-There are two up near the viewpoint.
-One is National Trust, which is free if you have a National Trust membership.
-The other is PayByPhone parking.
+If you do decide to drive to Box Hill, there are a few car parking options.
+Firstly, there are two up near the Box Hill viewpoint.
+One is called Box Hill main car park (next to the visitor centre), the other is called Box Hill East car park.
+Post code: KT20 7LB.
+Both are National Trust, which is free if you have a National Trust membership, otherwise it’s PayByPhone parking.
+It costs £6 for the whole day, £4 for up to 4 hours (as of summer 2023).
 If you want to avoid the big monster hill climb, then these would be the better option.

 My plan for today was not actually to do this particular walk….